zstoebs/Daily-Coding-Problem/README.md

 - 8/7/19: Implement division of two positive integers without using the division, multiplication, or modulus operators.
 Return the quotient as an integer, ignoring the remainder.

+- 8/8/19: Determine whether a tree is a valid binary search tree.

+- 8/9/19: Given an integer n and a list of integers l, write a function that randomly generates a number from 0 to n-1 that isn't in l (uniform).